 Minor: Students have the option of completing one or more minors in addition to a major program.
-This choice must be approved by a full-time faculty member in the minors department who will certify that the student has completed the requirements prior to graduation.
+This choice must be approved by a full-time faculty member of the department in which the minor will be completed who will certify that the student has completed the requirements prior to graduation.
 No more than eight semester hours taken to fulfill requirements for a student's major (or majors) may also be used to fulfill minor requirements.
 A course used to fulfill a minor requirement may be used to fulfill a General Studies requirement.
 Students with Advanced Placement credit should consult the specific department to determine if those semester hours can be included as part of the minor.
 Application for Minor forms are due in the Registrar's Office by March 1 for May or August graduation and by October 1 for December graduation.